 Hi, I’m Dan Harrison!

-I’m a web developer specialising in WordPress and marketing automation for small business owners.
+I’m a web developer specialising in WordPress and marketing automation for business owners.

 As a business owner, how would you feel having: